 Environment and sustainability

 Lund University offers three international Master's programmes within the subject area of environment and sustainability.
-Our programs offered in this subject are highly regarded and Lund University was recently ranked as the 35th best university in the world to study environmental sciences (QS World University Rankings by Subject 2022).
+Our programs offered in this subject are highly regarded and Lund University was recently ranked as the 12th best university in the world when it comes to social and environmental sustainability performance in higher education institutions (QS World University Rankings: Sustainability 2023).

 Click on the name in the list below to get to the programme webpage where you can read more about the specific programme, and find information about the entry requirements, tuition fees and step-by-step instructions on how to apply.
 You can also download programme fact sheets directly, using the links below.
 The fact sheets open in a new window.